Curbside Classic: 1973 Datsun 1200 (Sunny B110) — The Sunny, Yet Not Sunny Enough, Early Days Of The Nissan Sunny

 Outside of Japan, aside from its pickup line, Nissan was pushing its upscale credentials.
 In the US the brand was somewhat of a hot thing in the ’60s, with models like the 510, the Roadster and the 240Z.
 Meanwhile, in Latin America vehicles like the 2L Cedric were trying to make a case for the carmaker as a purveyor of “accessible” luxury.

-However, Toyota’s early stumbles with its Corona and Publica lines had taught the company valuable lessons.
+In the mean time, Toyota’s early stumbles with its Corona and Publica lines had taught the company valuable lessons.
 Adjusting their business model, their product line got a workover with much customer input through their dealer network.
 A fine-tuned Publica eventually gained some traction, and the ’64 T40 Corona became a success.
 Both in Japan and abroad, with Toytota surpassing Nissan as Japan’s #1.
-And assault that was to keep on going, with Toyota’s upcoming Corolla aimed at Japan’s rising middle-class.
+An assault that was to keep on going, with Toyota’s upcoming Corolla aimed at Japan’s rising middle-class.
 Nissan could no longer ignore the market’s new reality.

 Or so one would think…